hillbillydev/Tineit-Backend/README.md

 ## Motivation

-First motivation for my old project 'Curriculum-Vitae', I created it because my school was running to an end.
+ The motivation for my old project 'Curriculum-Vitae', I created it because my school was running to an end.

 So I wanted to have something to send to companies that not only wanted to see a piece of paper, and actually check out my programming skills at a website.

+ So the motivation for the Tineit project its really simple, make the old system legacy and rewrite everything with javascript

 ## Installation